McCormick Bioinformatics Core (MBC)

 Siera Martinez

 Siera brings a unique blend of expertise in bioinformatics and computational biology, merging her background in biology and neuroscience with advanced skills in machine learning, programming, and statistical analysis.
-Her experience includes developing algorithms for satellite data analysis at NASA and creating bioinformatics workflows for single-cell RNA sequencing in Dr. Horvath's lab at George Washington University.
+Her experience includes satellite data analysis at NASA and creating bioinformatics workflows for single-cell RNA sequencing in Dr. Horvath's lab at George Washington University.
 With strong proficiency in next-generation sequencing, software development, and cancer data modeling, Siera is exceptionally equipped to contribute to the McCormick Bioinformatics Core.
 Her technical skills and hands-on research experience align seamlessly with the Core’s mission to propel genomic and transcriptomic research through innovative computational approaches.

 Luke Johnson